slune-org/intl-ts/doc/api.md

 The generic parameter `T` represents the type of the default language.

-## constructor(languages: LanguageMap\<T>, preferences?: ReadonlyArray\<string>, createGeneric: boolean = true)
+## constructor(languages: LanguageMap\<T>, preferences?: ReadonlyArray\<string>, createGenerics: boolean = true)

 Create an internationalization object using the given language map.
 If `preferences` parameter is provided, its value will be used as the user preferred language order.
-If true, the parameter `createGeneric` allow more generic language codes to be automatically added in preferences.
+If true, the parameter `createGenerics` allow more generic language codes to be automatically added in preferences.
 For example, if preference contains `no-NO-NY`, it will automatically add `no-NO` and `no` in this order after this entry.
 This parameter may be set to false, for example when using browser preferred languages, as end-user may already define specific and generic preferences.

-Note that language code are formatted to lowercase and digit separated with underscores.
+Note that language codes are formatted to lowercase and digit separated with underscores.
 So, instead of `no-NO-NY`, the actual language code will be `no_no_ny`.
 This will ensure a single way of writting language codes, using characters which are valid as object keys in TypeScript (preventing the need to use quotes).

+Note that the message names _must not contain one of the keyword_ of the API.
+In order to prevent name collision, API methods and data begin with a $ character.

-## changePreferences(preferences: ReadonlyArray\<string>, createGeneric: boolean = true): Intl\<T>
+## $withPreferences(preferences: ReadonlyArray\<string>, createGenerics: boolean = true): Intl\<T>

 Create a new internationalization object with the same language map as this one but new preferences.

-## preferences: ReadonlyArray\<string>
+## $preferences: ReadonlyArray\<string>

 The preferences really used by the object.
 Only languages which are found in the language map are retained.

-## t\<K extends keyof T>(name: K, ...args: any[]): string

-Build the message for the given name with given parameters in the most appropriate language.
-This method is actually overridden so that parameter types are checked at compile time against message expected parameter types.

-## getMessage\<K extends keyof T>(name: K): T[K]

-Get the message corresponding to the given name in the most appropriate language.
-The message is not formatted and may be a string or a function.

-## languageMap: LanguageMap<T>
+## $languageMap: LanguageMap<T>

 Get the underlying language map.
 This parameter is read-only.

+## $getMessageFunction\<K extends keyof T>(name: K): MessageFunction\<T[K]>

+Get the message corresponding to the given name in the most appropriate language.
+The message is transformed into a function if it is a string.

+## All default language map keys

+Build the message string for the name used as function with given parameters (for which types will be checked) in the most appropriate language.

+Note that the language map keys _must not contain one of the reserved_ of the API.
+In order to prevent name collision, API methods and data begin with a $ character.